pioneer

 Sourcing notes

-Start from certified runners or crowns rather than seed, since named varieties do not come true from seed and clean stock avoids importing virus and crown disease.1 Choose a variety suited to your zone and chilling, buy disease-free plants from a reliable source, and propagate your own from the best mothers’ runners thereafter.
+Start from certified, disease-free runners or crowns rather than from seed, since named varieties do not come true from seed and clean stock avoids carrying virus and crown disease into the bed.14 Choose a cultivar matched to your climate zone, plant into full sun and rich, free-draining soil, mulch with straw, and thereafter propagate your own replacements from the runners of your best mother plants.13

 Sources